 The job purpose of a Chief Officer is to support the Chief Executive in the overall strategic direction, corporate management and financial leadership of the Council to ensure the outcomes in the Council Plan are met.

-The current salary range for the post was introduced on 1 April 2020 is within a range of 6 incremental points between £89,085 rising to a maximum of £99,565 (as at March 2021).
+The current salary range for the post was introduced on 1 April 2020 is within a range of 6 incremental points as at March 2022 as set out above.
+The criteria only applicable in exceptional circumstances, for two additional increments is as set out above and referred to at 5.4.2.